-Valladolid, Mexico’s Best City to Visit (Cenote Zaci is just one reason)
+5 Reasons to Visit Valladolid Mexico (Cenote Zaci is just One Reason)

 Built on a built atop the original Maya town called Zaci, the city of Valladolid was founded by Don Francisco de Montejo in 1543 and as with many other colonial-era cities in Mexico, where the heart of the city centers around the zocolo or central park, Valladolid’s tidy Parque Francisco Canton Rosado is a beauty.
 Filled with leafy trees, towering palms and a gurgling fountain, it’s surrounded by gracious colonial style buildings.